yuzutas0/my100tales/README.md

-## BAKULOG
+## My 100 Tales

 This application manages your inspirations by save, edit, search.

 Tapir is called "Baku" in Japan, and thought as the animal which eats dream.
-So, Bakulog grows your inspirations in order to make dreams come true.
+So, my100tales grows your inspirations in order to make dreams come true.

 ## Ruby version